usnistgov/oscal-xproc3/tutorial/sequence/Lesson01/setup_101.md

 Both of those will occur with this lesson.
 The files produced by downloading scripts are written into the project `lib` directory, as documented.
 Refresh or restore by deleting the downloaded files and running the pipelines to acquire them again.

-Note: you need a live Internet connection for your http requests to go through.
+Note: you need a live Internet connection for your `http` requests to go through.

 When you can run all the smoke tests without ugly tracebacks, this lesson is complete.

 ## Comments / review

 Within this project as a whole, and within its subprojects, everything is done with XProc 3.0, meaning everything can be done using a single script, which invokes an XProc processor to read and execute a pipeline.
 This simplicity is at the center of the argument for XProc.
-The counter argument is that the world is never like that.
-This project is based on the premise that a lab environment can be useful even for studying things more commonly encountered in the real world.

 Effectively (and much more could be said about the processing stack, dependency management and so forth) what this means is that XProc offers the user and the developer (in either or both roles) with focused and concentrated points of control or points of adjustment.
-In the field -- where software is deployed and used -- things almost never just &ldquo;drop in&rdquo;.
+In the field – where software is deployed and used – things almost never just &ldquo;drop in&rdquo;.
 User interfaces, APIs, dependencies and platform quirks: all these constrain what users can do, and even developers are rarely free to just mess around, as it might be thought of.

 To the extent this is the case, this project only works if things are actually simple enough to pick up, use, learn and adapt.